jyellick/obc-docs/techspec.md

 ![Reference architecture](refarch.png)
 Figure 1:  Openchain Reference architecture

-Membership category provides services for managing identity, privacy, and confidentialy on the network.
+The Membership category provides services for managing identity, privacy, and confidentialy on the network.
 Participants register to get identities, which will enable the Attribute Authority to issue butterfly keys to transact.
-Repulation Manager enables auditors to see transacations pertaining to a participant.
+Reputation Manager enables auditors to see transacations pertaining to a participant.
 Of course, auditors will have to be granted proper access authority by the participants.

 Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
 The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
 Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.

-Chaincode services provide a secured and lightweight to sandbox the chaincode execution on the validators.
-The environment is a “locked down” and secured container along with a set of of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang, Java, and Node.js.
+Chaincode services are a secured and lightweight way to sandbox the chaincode execution on the validators.
+The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang, Java, and Node.js.
 Other languages can be enabled if required.

 #### MEMBERSHIP